 Y-MABS THERAPEUTICS, INC. (NASDAQ: YMAB) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Y-mAbs Therapeutics, Inc. (NASDAQ: YMAB)

 NEW YORK, Jan.
-20, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Y-mAbs Therapeutics, Inc. (“Y-mAbs” or the “Company”) (NASDAQ: YMAB) between October 6, 2020 and October 28, 2022, inclusive (the “Class Period”).
+22, 2023 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Y-mAbs Therapeutics, Inc. ("Y-mAbs" or the "Company") YMAB between October 6, 2020 and October 28, 2022, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Southern District of New York and alleges violations of the Securities Exchange Act of 1934.

 Y-mAbs is a clinical-stage biopharmaceutical company focused on developing antibody therapeutics and medicines for the treatment of cancer patients of all ages.
 Y-mAbs's development processes are subject to U.S. Food and Drug Administration ("FDA") oversight and approval.